Recognizing the best new ideas for online legal advice or information products.

 This app will determine if a Wisconsinite needs a special needs trust, assemble the required documents, and refer them to a qualified attorney to complete the legal service.
 The average public user will save $35,570 of their own money.
 Attorneys will get a high-quality, ready-to-go lead for a profitable legal service and a pre-assembled Wispact application, along with supporting documents like checklists, releases of information, and court petitions, when necessary.
 The app itself will be free to users, and most users will be able to apply for a grant program that often reimburses up to $2,000 of the legal fees involved in creating a Wispact trust.

 Contestants pitch their legal product business plan to a panel of judges for an opportunity to win a prize valued at over $10,000, including:

 20 hours of tutoring on how to build your legal product with Afterpattern

 One-year Enterprise subscription to the Afterpattern platform

-Your product idea is judged on three key factors: business model (what value does your product create for your business?), impact (what value does it create for users?), and competitive advantage (what unfair advantage does your team have in building this specific idea?).
+Idea: There are three key attributes to a good idea: (1) business model: what value does your product create for your business?; (2) impact: what value does it create for end-users?; and (3) competitive advantage: what unfair advantage does your team have in building this specific idea?

-Who can apply: The contest is open to current law students, law firms, and companies based in the United States.
+The contest is open to all current law students, law firms, and companies based in the United States.
 You do not need to be an Afterpattern customer to apply.
 Read the full contest rules and eligibility requirements.